tjaditya/adityatj.github.io/cfd-car-geometry.md

 ## Project Context

-This project is a follow-up to a 3-week onsite summer course in "Introduction to Car Design" at Istituto Europeo di Design (IED), Turin.
+This is a self-driven follow-up project to a 3-week onsite summer course in "Introduction to Car Design" at Istituto Europeo di Design (IED), Turin.

 The objective was to take an early-stage concept design and develop it into:
 - a CFD-ready 3D geometry suitable for airflow analysis, and